fricze/observable-gallery/display-photos.md

 # Photo gallery
 We’re starting with simple photo gallery.
-To create it we need one service and two components.
+To create it we need one service and two Components.

 Photos service will start with one field: `photos`.
 It’s an array with a bunch of example photos.
 First we’re going to use it to display our gallery.
 Later, we’ll gradually add Observables and interactvity, based on this array with photos.